Denoising Graph Super-Resolution towards Improved Collider Event Reconstruction: Methods

-The kinematic predictor aims to learn the fractional energy distribution of each cell over the particles, as shown in equation \ref{eq:incidence}, where $E_{ai}$ represents the energy deposited by particle $a$ in cell $i$.
+The second branch focuses on kinematic prediction.
+It achieves this by learning the fractional energy distribution of each cell over the particles as shown in equation \ref{eq:incidence}, where $E_{ai}$ represents the energy deposited by particle $a$ in cell $i$.
 This distribution, referred to as the incidence matrix in HGPflow \cite{pflow}, was originally defined for topological clusters rather than individual cells.
 By using cells directly, we retain more detailed information, as topological clusters aggregate the features of multiple cells, potentially losing fine-grained details.
-While working with cells increases the complexity due to higher cardinality—potentially by an order of magnitude or more compared to clusters—it eliminates the dependency on topoclustering, which is not guaranteed to be an optimal algorithm.
+While working with cells increases the complexity due to higher cardinality -- potentially by an order of magnitude or more compared to clusters -- it eliminates the dependency on topoclustering, which is not guaranteed to be an optimal algorithm.
 We implement this approach using an attention-like framework, where particles and cells are processed through two MLPs to obtain the key ($K$) and query ($Q$), respectively.
 The resulting attention weights are computed as usual (equation \ref{eq:attention}) and supervised to match the target incidence matrix.
 Given that we operate on sets, permutation invariance of particles is essential, and we achieve this using Hungarian matching \cite{kuhn1955hungarian}.

 Once the energy-based incidence matrix is determined, the \textit{proxy} kinematics of the reconstructed particles can be calculated from the associated cells using the approach outlined in \cite{pflow}